pydemo/databuddy/README.md

 - Supports CSV file load from multiple dirs.
 - --exit_on_key - let's you keep exec window open after load job is done

+##How it works.

+1. Data extracted to temp file from source.
+2. Temp file loaded to target using bulk loader.

 ##Implementation

 - Written using Python (command line) and wxPython (GUI).